About Installation Energy

 Water-inclusive.
 To address issues from stressed water resources to water rights disputes, the DAF is more fully incorporating water into resilience efforts through a comprehensive water management framework.

-Climate-informed.
-Incorporate comprehensive climate adaptation and mitigation measures across energy and infrastructure projects to secure resilience against climate threats, while addressing contributions to greenhouse gas emissions.
+All hazard-informed.
+Incorporate comprehensive hazard adaptation and mitigation measures across energy and infrastructure projects to secure resilience against threats, including changing environmental conditions.

 Installation energy accounts for nearly 20% of total DAF energy consumption and includes the energy used to power all facilities located on military installations and enduring locations, as well as fuel for the non-tactical fleet vehicles used at those locations and the energy consumed in manufacturing, maintenance, and other processes.